It’s okay to want something. No, really. It’s okay.

 Ahhh, that’s the lesson, if you will.
-Desire can lead us to anything we want in our lives, and toward taking the actions, not mere “doing” but inspired action, that will help us achieve what we see in our mind’s eye.
+Desire can lead us to anything we want in our lives, and toward taking the actions, not mere “doing,” “grinding,” or “hustling,” but inspired action that will help us easily achieve what we envision.
 It is all possible.

-Desire in and of itself is not a problem.
-Nothing, in and of itself, ever is.
-It is always our opinion about something that makes it a problem or a solution.
+Desire is the very impetus of evolution.
+Nothing, in and of itself, is ever the problem.
+It is always our opinion of, or our thinking about something that makes it either problem or solution.

 And as for fulfilling our dreams, doing what we love, getting our wants/needs met…

 Desire.
 Let go.
 Desire.
 Let go.
 Desire.
 Let go.